 CATCH A FALLIING TREE

 The story was big, even being reported on network news and in The New York Times.
 We were a little miffed – when a 17-year old girl on a hike dies when a tree falls on her, the Times doesn’t pick up the story.
 When a 5-year boy died playing on a hammock when the tree it was anchored to fall on him, NPR didn’t breathlessly lead with it in the next day’s “All Things Considered.”
-Even when something as bizarre as a tree falling on a wedding party occurs, killing the mother of the bride, you don’t hear David Muir mention it on the ABC evening news.
+Even when something as bizarre as a tree falling on a wedding party occurs, killing the mother of the bride, you don’t mention of it on the ABC evening news.
 But lose a TV anchor, and World War II doesn’t get as much ink or air time.

 We don’t depreciate the loss of the two TV news people, but we do wish when ordinary folks are struck down by falling trees, the 4th Estate was as diligent in reporting it.